 The ban on cryptocurrency resulted in the major bitcoin exchange Zebpay shutting down its operations in India.
+According to ZebPay Reviews, it was one of the major Bitcoin exchanges of the country.
 One of the spokespersons for the exchange stated that the curb on bank accounts had crippled their and their customers’ transactions severely.
 However, this new development suggests that cryptocurrencies are far from finished in India.

 According to a recent report, leading banks and financial institutions have been exploring ways and benefits of using cryptocurrency and blockchain technology.
 In fact, these institutions have been using digital currency to pay vendors and suppliers.
 Also, since the RBI ban, the demand for crypto assets has seen a steep increase.
 WazirX, a local exchange claimed to have record trading volumes in the post-ban period.

 Moreover, top companies in India, like Hindustan Unilever, Reliance Industries Limited, HDFC Bank, etc., are exploring ways to use cryptocurrency for internal treasury management, payment trades, and other finance functions.
 In this scenario, the positive indication of legalizing crypto assets is a welcome move.
 Legalizing cryptocurrencies, though highly regulated, will make thousands of holders rejoice.